anthonymobile/njbuswatcher_2020/README.md

 		 0.0,195 distance_to_stop 195
      - remove other extraneous output

+## FUTURE

 **Localizer.py**
 - `More accurate distance conversion`:  at least verify how far off we are. current method is using a crude assumption (1 degree = 69 miles = 364,320 feet). more accurate method - "If CRS of geodfs are EPSG 4326 (lat/lon) then returned 'dist' will be in degrees.
 To meters or ft either first convert both gdf to appropriate CRS proj for your location using .to_crs() or convert from degrees [link](https://t.co/FODrAWskNH)".

-## FUTURE

-- `approach assignment`: debug and q.c. approach classifier, only printing approach array for ones that dont get classified, until its running more or less flawlessly
-    - `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.
-- `fix plotapproach`: ideallyshould plot all current approaches on a single plot? (only need it for 2- and 3+ position approaches tho)

 **templates/trip_dash.html**
 - `Approach plotter`: Plot every?/current approach to the dash.